stephanie-fu/stephanie-fu.github.io/_pages/about.md

 ---
 I am a PhD student at BAIR advised by <a href='https://people.eecs.berkeley.edu/~trevor/'>Trevor Darrell</a>.

-Previously, I graduated from MIT with an MEng in computer science (advised by Phillip Isola) and bachelors degrees in computer science and music.
+Previously, I graduated from MIT with an MEng in computer science (advised by <a href='http://web.mit.edu/phillipi/'>Phillip Isola</a>) and bachelors degrees in computer science and music.
 During my undergrad, I was fortunate to work on exciting research under <a href='https://billf.mit.edu/'>Bill Freeman</a>, <a href='http://mit-pbg.mit.edu/'>Yoel Fink</a>, and <a href='http://web.mit.edu/phillipi/'>Phillip Isola</a>.

-I am broadly interested in the science behind deep learning and representation learning, especially in the realm of computer vision.
-Most recently, I have been interested in developing and understanding models with visual intelligence.
+I am broadly interested in computer vision and representation learning.
+Recently, I have been thinking about how advances in these fields can help us model and better understand human visual intelligence.
 <hr>
 In 2019, I co-founded <a href='https://tedx.mit.edu'>TEDxMIT</a> and helped launch the inaugural conference at MIT CSAIL.
-Since then, TEDxMIT has brought communities across the Greater Boston area together with three more conferences and adapted to the COVID-19 pandemic by holding a virtual event.
-Check out the highlight reels from past events and details about the upcoming conference <a href='https://tedx.mit.edu/'>here</a>!
+Since then, TEDxMIT has brought communities across the Greater Boston area together with regular events and speakers.
+Check out past and upcoming conferences <a href='https://tedx.mit.edu/'>here</a>!
 <hr>